 After a while I was seeing no progress, and he had also mentioned he didn’t understand why I was in so much pain with such a small curve.
 This frustrated me to the point where I just stopped seeing him, thinking that it should go away on my own and that the pain must be in my head.
 I was sure I could find the root cause and be able to work on it from there, so I decided to wait until I could find the right avenue to take.
 Unfortunately I got worse quite quickly and I ended up losing my job as I was unable to sit in a car for half an hour to drive to work.
 My boss at the time told me I was lying and thought that the xrays I sent through of my spine were fake.

-I started to feel overwhelmed that no one was believing me and that perhaps I just had something wrong with my brain.
-But it wasn’t long before I again got worse and found my periods of inability to walk increasing.
-It got to the point where I was unable to carry my car keys or phone in the left pocket of my coat because it would put unbearable pressure on me, so I started seeing more and more people, looking for relief and some kind of quick fix.
+I started to feel overwhelmed that no one was believing me, and that perhaps I just had something wrong with my brain.
+But it wasn’t long before I again got worse and found my periods of inability to walk were increasing.
+It got to the point where I was unable to carry my car keys or phone in the right pocket of my coat, because it would put unbearable pressure on me, so I started seeing more and more people, looking for relief and some kind of quick fix.

 I have some disease in the muscles in the right half of my body where they simply don’t develop.
 They have deteriorated to the point of an elderly lady without reason.
 The best explanation I have heard to explain the condition is like an elastic band.
 It is firm and bounces back quickly, like the muscles of a normal person in their 20s, but as you age it starts to split and fray, which is not something that can be repaired.
 Although this was very hard to hear, it felt like some kind of a relief that someone understood what was happening with my back.

 I was told that I could slow down the deterioration with light exercises only on one half of my body, but anything that I did that included both sides of my body, including walking, would continue to damage my body.
 I was told that I would likely require the use of a wheelchair in the near future and needed to reassess how important an active lifestyle was for me.